wedding-planner-app/wedding-planner/README.md

 #### FYI - Environment Variables

-Please note that various environment variables are used in both `client` and `server (back-end)` portion of this application, so to test in your local environment, the user will need to indivually generate the following environment variables.
+Please note that various environment variables are used in both `client folder` and `root directory` directory of this application, so to test in your local environment, the user will need to indivually generate the following environment variables.

-### Make Sure to Install
+### Installation Instructions

 In order to successfully develop and launch this assignment, the following items must be installed and/or accessible from your working environment (i.e. laptop, computer, etc.).